srohit0/trafficVision/README.md

 **_1. Model Conversion_**

-This steps downloads yolov2-tiny for voc dataset and converts to MIVision's openVX model
+This steps downloads yolov2-tiny for voc dataset and converts to MIVision's openVX model.
 ```
 % cd trafficVision/model
 % bash ./prepareModel.sh
 ```
+More details on the conversion in the [models/](./models) dir.

 **_2. MIVision Model Compilation_**